 richard richard richards

-It was initially at stand up shows in seedy dive bars and comedy clubs where richard first cut his teeth as an artist and though increasingly painful and counterproductive to most socially accepted oral hygiene practices, richard has since carried on cutting his teeth as a documentarian, street photographer, and fine artist claiming to be a “lifelong learner,” a “visual poet,” and “some other BS.”
-But, it was years ago at those truly awful “comedy” shows long ago where richard developed his fascination with people and began addressing philosophical issues like what it means to be human through his creative endeavors.
-This fascination with humanity, whatever that means, is at the base of what drives richard as he uses the camera to piece together his take on the human condition.
+It was initially at stand up shows in seedy dive bars and comedy clubs where richards first cut his teeth as an artist.
+Though increasingly painful and counterproductive to most socially accepted oral hygiene practices, richards has since carried on cutting his teeth as a documentarian, street photographer, and fine artist claiming to be a “lifelong learner,” a “visual poet,” and “some other BS.”
+But, it was years ago at those truly awful “comedy” shows where richards developed his fascination with people and began addressing philosophical issues like what it means to be human through his creative endeavors.
+This fascination with humanity, whatever that means, is at the base of what drives richards as he uses the camera to piece together his take on the human condition.

-As a street photographer richard operates primarily as a collector (or a “hoarder” if you want to be rude about it), taking in his favorite selections of what the world has to offer.
-Some of his favorite subjects include: dogs, cats, people, faces in inanimate objects, crude graffiti, natural frames, and the surreal.
-As a documentarian richard tends to work mostly in projects.
-Many of his past projects have been centered around his sometimes-unhealthy-love of comedy.
-Under the umbrella of his ongoing “Comedy, i love you.” project he opened a window into the world of an open mic comedian in a photographic series of the same name.
-Also under this comedic umbrella richard created a multimedia (photo/video) web series showcasing some of the talent of the rising stars in the San Diego stand up scene.
-While richard continues to have an enormous love for all things comedy he is also not afraid to turn his camera toward less joyous activities.
-In this realm richard has produced bodies of work covering the 2020 civil rights movement locally in San Diego, with some coverage up the coast in Portland, Oregon.
-Additionally, richard became obsessed with our society’s return to “normalcy” after the COVID-19 vaccine which he documented in his “We’re back!” project.
-Presently, richard is working on long term projects covering religion; animal captivity in zoos, aquariums, and amusement parks; music; and whatever else the universe puts in his path.
+As a street photographer richards operates primarily as a collector (or a “hoarder” if you want to be rude about it), taking in his favorite selections of what the world has to offer.
+Some of his favorite subjects include: cats, dogs, people, faces in inanimate objects, crude graffiti, natural frames, and the surreal.
+As a documentarian most of richardsessesssessssssessssss’ projects have been centered around the musings of his heart.
+A couple of past projects have focused on his sometimes-unhealthy-love of comedy on display in the photo series “Comedy, I love you.” and the tangentially related web series “Meet the Micers” which both act as a windows into the world of open mic comedy.
+While richards continues to have an enormous love for all things comedy he is also not afraid to turn his camera toward less joyous subject matter. richards has produced bodies of work covering the 2020 civil rights movement locally in San Diego, with some coverage up the coast in Portland, Oregon.
+Additionally, richards became obsessed with our society’s return to “normalcy” after the COVID-19 vaccine which he documented in his “We’re back!” project.
+Presently, richards is working on long term projects covering religion; animal captivity in zoos, aquariums, and amusement parks; music; and an upcoming collaborative zine with his new San Diego based street collective, Heart.